What, Exactly, Is an All-inclusive Hotel?

 Not Included at All-Inclusive Hotels (You Pay Extra):

-About All-Inclusive Hybrids, or Semi-Inclusives
+Hot Hotel Trend: All-Inclusive Hybrids, or Semi-Inclusives

+Here's a hospitality trend that shows how popular all-inclusive pricing has become.
 Today, many luxury resorts with a la carte pricing also offer an all-inclusive rate, making these hotels halfway to all-inclusive status.

 All-inclusive Hotels Featured Here on TripSavvy

 Only 11 rooms in a former Rockefeller lodge, The Point in upstate New York; in Miami; Carillon Miami Wellness Resort; Parrot Cay by COMO, a private island devoted to fitness; the 14-cottage Turtle Island Fiji; Le Blanc Spa Resort (TripAdvisor's #1 hotel in Cancun) and Live Aqua Beach Resort Cancun; on the Riviera Maya, Mexico, Zoetry Paraiso de la Bonita; Casa Velas in Puerto Vallarta, Mexico; the adults-only Sonesta Great Bay Sint Maarten.